johanengstrand/xbee-resources/README.md

 Xbee 3 radios come pre-loaded with Zigbee firmware, so if you want to use IEEE 802.15.4 (which has lower overhead than Zigbee) you must flash the 802.15.4 firmware, if it has not already been done by someone else.

+Discovering an Xbee radio in XCTU is quite simple:
-- Place your Xbee unit(s) in a shield connected to an Arduino or in another USB interface.
+- Place your Xbee unit in a shield connected to an Arduino or in a USB interface.
 - Connect the Arduino/USB interface to your computer with a USB cable and click "Discover radio modules" in the upper left hand corner of XCTU.
 - If your modules do not show up, check the [Troubshooting in XCTU](#troubleshooting-in-xctu) section down below.